dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 The difference between these two APIs is that the former is used to host Node.js apps, while the latter is used to host apps that execute from a _package.json_ file's `scripts` section—and the corresponding `npm run <script-name>` command.

 > [!TIP]
 > The sample source code for this article is available on [GitHub](https://github.com/dotnet/aspire-samples/tree/main/samples/AspireWithJavaScript), and there are details available on the [Code Samples: .NET Aspire with Angular, React and Vue](/samples/dotnet/aspire-samples/aspire-angular-react-vue) page.
+An additional Node.js sample is available on the [Code Samples: .NET Aspire Node.js App](/samples/dotnet/aspire-samples/aspire-nodejs) sample page.

 [!INCLUDE [aspire-prereqs](../includes/aspire-prereqs.md)]